‘Am I safe sleeping next to him?’: Murder victim’s words expose husband

 A faithful Christian, Amber Guichelaar was three days shy of her 33rd birthday when she died.

-“Amber definitely was a child of God,” said her mom, Amy DeGraaf, in a recent interview with Target 8. “(She) did her best to live and love like Jesus.”
+“Amber definitely was a child of God,” said her mom, Amy DeGraaf, in an interview with Target 8. “(She) did her best to live and love like Jesus.”

 At the time of her death, Amber Guichelaar was teaching English as a second language to middle schoolers in the Kentwood Public School District.
 It was a passion likely sparked when she first traveled to Guatemala on a church mission trip as a high schooler.